frangrolemund/samples/README.md

 App for delivering secure chat over Twitter using steganography, built in the iOS4-7 timeframe.
-It was published and in the App Store for a brief period and worked successfully with Twitter feeds as a transport protocol, which was cool.
+It was published and in the App Store for a brief period and worked successfully with Twitter feeds as a transport protocol.

 ## [MetStudy](./metstudy)